metacommunities/metacommunities/analysis/idea_log.md

 - The Sense of Dissonance: Accounts of Worth in Economic Life, David Stark, has really interesting stuff about work and organizations.
 If we did a paper on github as a kind of work, as immaterial labour, etc, this would be a good reference

+## Mon Jun 13 21:38:50 BST 2016

+- returning to nn stuff and names.
+Looking at allamanis' work (see zotero libraries) on source code -- mainly on summarization of source code -- could perhaps adapt that to Github names but in combination with some other features, like programming language, etc.